• 4,000 firms

 • Transfer.
 Risk transfer shifts the risk to another party through insurance, contracts, or outsourcing.
 By doing so, companies pass on the financial burden and responsibility to a third party.

 • Acceptance.
-Businesses consciously choose to accept certain risks when the potential impact is deemed low or when the cost of mitigation outweighs the benefits.
-Acceptance does not mean disregarding threats.
-Instead, it involves acknowledging and managing them within risk tolerance levels.
+Businesses choose to accept certain risks when the potential impact is low, or the cost of mitigation is too high.
+Acceptance involves acknowledging and managing these risks within acceptable tolerance levels rather than ignoring them.

 • Exploitation.
 Sometimes, firms identify opportunities within risks.
 Risk exploitation entails capitalizing on potential positive outcomes associated with a particular issue.